NrupParikh/JetpackComposeMVVM/README.md

 - With NavHost and NavController, you can push or pop you composables.
 - All those fragment transactions, navigations and intents for activities are handle by Navigation.

+#### NavHost
-- NavHost : Graphs are wrapped in a single NavHost.
-It has declaration of the Routes
+- Graphs are wrapped in a single NavHost.
+It has declaration of the Routes.

+#### navController
-- navController : It is initialized at the root and passed to every graph.
-It is shared among them.
+- It is initialized at the root and passed to every graph.
+- It is shared among them.
-Every screen have access to the navController.
-It provides API to move around the declared routes.
+- Every screen have access to the navController.
+- It provides API to move around the declared routes.
 - Stack can be viewed as a history of the composables

 # Frequently used methods are